 This condition can happen in pregnancies with twins or triplets or in women with gestational diabetes.
 While the number of individuals affected by polyhydramnios is low, it can also be caused by birth defects or diabetes.

 In mild cases of polyhydramnios, there are little to no symptoms present.
 For those that are more serious, expectant moms should look out for:

 - Swelling of the vulva or lower extremities

 Treatment for having too much amniotic fluid depends on its severity.
-But in some instances, your doctor may use a needle to help drain the fluid from the sac.
+But sometimes, your doctor may use a needle to help drain the fluid from the sac.
 There is also medication available that can help decrease the volume, but there are risks of the drug causing damage to your baby’s heart.
 If you’re concerned, contact your physician as soon as possible and discuss the options that may be available.

 During your pregnancy, sometimes you may spot discharge.
-You may even tinkle yourself from a good laugh, strong sneeze, or your uterus just pushing up against your bladder.
+You may even tinkle yourself from a good laugh, a strong sneeze, or your uterus pushing up against your bladder.
 But three key indicators let you know your fluid is leaking.